QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 1. `range(45,56)` for `stata`, and
 2. `range(46,57)` for `pandas`

-to harmonise given data ind `stata data viewer` is indexed by `1`.
+to harmonise given data in `stata data editor` is indexed by `1`.

-I hope `stata` provide `sfi.Data.dataframe` that can help manage these indexing issues.
+It would be nice if `stata` provides `sfi.Data.dataframe` that can help manage these indexing issues.

 ```{note}